-This simple recipe for Sesame Snap Peas might just be the perfect green veggie side dish!
-Crisp-tender, healthy, fresh snap peas are sauteed quickly with sesame oil and soy sauce, for a fast and flavorful dish with oodles of flavor.
+This simple recipe for Sesame Snap Peas might just be the perfect veggie side dish!
+Crisp-tender, delicious, and fresh snap peas are sauteed quickly with sesame oil and soy sauce for a fast and flavorful dish with oodles of flavor.

-If there’s one thing that being a busy parent has taught me, it’s that everyone should have a few super-simple, super-fast recipes up their sleeve.
-If those recipes are healthy and kid-friendly, then that’s even better!
+If there’s one thing that being a busy parent has taught me, it’s that everyone should have a few simple, super-fast recipes up their sleeve.
+If those recipes are kid-friendly, then that’s even better!
 Made in about ten minutes, this snap peas recipe is a quick-cooking veggie with a pleasant, nutty taste, thanks to the sesame oil, soy sauce, and a sprinkling of toasted sesame seeds.

 Why You’ll Love This Recipe

-- For those who love a hint of excitement, this dish carries a subtle zest and nuttiness, adding a spark to your taste buds.
+- For those who love a hint of excitement, this dish carries a subtle zest and nuttiness.

-- Best of all?
-This recipe is so quick and easy to prepare, you’ll have a delicious, nutritious dish ready in no time!
+- This recipe is quick and easy to prepare, and you’ll have a delicious, nutritious dish ready in 15 minutes!

-- Sesame Oil and Avocado Oil: The sesame oil is crucial for flavor, but you can use any neutral cooking oil in place of the avocado oil: peanut, vegetable, or whatever you like!
+- Sesame Oil and Avocado Oil: The sesame oil is crucial for flavor.

-- Snap Peas: The star of the show!
-Make sure they’re washed and dried well, so the oil doesn’t spatter too much when you cook them.
+- Snap Peas: Washed and dried well so the oil doesn’t spatter when you cook them.

 - Salt and Pepper: To taste.